deltacasttv/videomaster-video-monitor/README.md

 # VideoMaster input viewer

-Application that displays the content of an input stream captured by a Deltacast.TV device, interfaced with the VideoMaster SDK.
+Application that displays the content of an input stream captured by a DELTACAST device, interfaced with the VideoMaster SDK.

-An SDI device is currently the only valid type of devices for this application.
+An SDI device is currently the only valid type of device for this application.

 OS Support:
 - Windows